codeimpossible/codeimpossible.github.com/_posts/2013-07-31-fragengine-content-cache-manager.md

 published: false
 title: 'FragEngine: Content Caching'
 slug: "fragengine-content-cache-manager"
-tags: "programming, fragengine, fragcastle, game-development"
+tags: "programming fragengine fragcastle game-development"
 ---

 Loading textures XNA/MonoGame games can really be a pain in the ass.
 If you don't cache your assets you'll end up hitting the disk each time you load a texture, and allocating memory for each texture you instantiate.